 Form 8832 Business Classification Election – What Expats Need to Know

-IRS form 8832, The Entity Classification Election, is used to classify business entities for tax purposes.
-In laymen’s terms, this means that you can use form 8832 to choose to have:
+IRS form 8832, The Entity Classification Election, is used to classify business entities for tax purposes, to avoid automatic classification.
+This means that you can use form 8832 to choose to have:

 – a corporation with more than one owner treated as a partnership for tax purposes

 – a corporation with a single owner treated as a ‘disregarded entity’ for tax purposes

 – a partnership treated as a corporation for tax purposes

 – a ‘disregarded entity’ treated as a corporation for tax purposes

 The second of these classifications is most often useful to expats who are effectively freelancers trading through a corporation, or small business owners.